VdoCipher/cloudhopper/README.md

 ## Getting started

-NPM init your package and add a `index.js`
+Step 1: NPM init your package and add a `index.js`

 ```
 mkdir myapp